 You know probiotics are great for your gut, but if you’ve been downing yogurt and kimchi on the reg and still feel like your digestion’s not humming along smoothly, van Wyk says, “You might be missing one vital piece—feeding those good bacteria with ‘prebiotics,’ non-digestible fiber that helps the good bacteria in your body thrive.”
-She recommends loading up on jicama, artichokes, dandelion greens and onions.
+Prebiotics are the foods that probiotics eat, and the more of prebiotics that probiotics have, the more efficiently they work and the healthier your gut will be.
+And here’s another interesting fact: According to the FDA, the average woman should aim to eat 25 to 30 grams of fiber every day but most of us only get about 16 grams.
+Van Wyk recommends loading up on jicama, artichokes, dandelion greens and onions.

 Dealing those annoying red bumps on your upper arms?
 You may need to up your intake of true vitamin A. “Although we think of the beta-carotene in many plants (carrots, peppers, sweet potatoes etc.) as a great source of vitamin A, it is actually just a precursor that the body then has to turn into vitamin A, something it’s not very good at,” van Wyk explains.
 If you can, eat egg yolks, liver (perhaps in the form of a yummy pâté) and dairy products.
 Vegans should be sure to eat plenty of the aforementioned veggies, along with some fat to aid absorption.

 “I like to call this the chill-out nutrient,” says van Wyk.
 Who wouldn’t want that, right?
 Surprisingly, though, most people are low: Achy muscles, anxiety and trouble sleeping are just a few symptoms related to magnesium deficiency.
+One study published in Nutrients even found evidence to suggest that taking magnesium supplements can help with anxiety.
 That might also explain that chocolate craving—just one square of dark chocolate contains 41 milligrams of the mineral. (“You heard me—it’s basically medicine!”)
-Other great sources are dark, leafy greens (a subject van Wyk is an expert on) and oysters.
+Other great sources are dark, leafy greens (a subject van Wyk is an expert on), almonds and oysters.